P1sec/QCSuper/README.md

 ## Installation

-QCSuper was lately tested and developed on Ubuntu LTS 22.04 and also has been used over Windows 11.
+QCSuper was lately tested and developed on Ubuntu LTS 22.04+ and also has been used over Windows 11.
 It depends on a few Python modules.
 It is advised to use Linux for better compatibility.

+To use it, your phone must be rooted or expose a diag service port over USB.
+In order to check for compatibility with your phone, look up the phone's model on a site like [GSMArena](https://www.gsmarena.com/) and check whether it has a Qualcomm processor.

+In order to open PCAP files produced by QCSuper, you can use any Wireshark 2.x - 4.x for 2G/3G frames, but you need at least Wireshark 2.5.x for 4G frames (and 2.6.x for individual NAS messages decrypted out of 4G frames).
+Ubuntu currently provides a recent enough build for all versions.

+Decoding 5G frames was tested under Wireshark 3.6.x and will be done through automatically installing a Wireshark Lua plug-in (in `%APPDATA%\Wireshark\plugins` under Windows or in `~/.local/lib/wireshark/plugins` under Linux and macOS), which can be avoided through setting the `DONT_INSTALL_WIRESHARK_PLUGIN=1` environment variable if you are willing to avoid this.

 ### UV tool installation